ila36IX/Notes/born2beroot/helloroot.md

 - What is Linux?
 #### appArmor

-[AppArmor](https://computingforgeeks.com/apparmor-cheat-sheet-for-linux-system-administrators/) is a system.
-It sets rules to restrict what files, directories, or system resources a program can access.
+[AppArmor](https://computingforgeeks.com/apparmor-cheat-sheet-for-linux-system-administrators/)  is a security module, It sets rules to restrict what files, directories, or system resources a program can access.

 To check if `appArmor` is running: